How tough is the challenge?

 How good do my navigation skills need to be?

 The entire route is a national trail and is well way-marked.
-If you can follow finger posts and waymarks have the battle is won.
+If you can follow finger posts and waymarks, half the battle is won.
 You need to keep your eyes open of course, and you should of course bring the notes that we send out, and your own maps to cover the route.
 The OS maps that cover the whole route are:

 1:50k – OS Landranger: 109, 118